 “Only used when needed” — The value “Only used when needed” associated with a record in a table in Annex C indicates that the package implementer shall use the record only when needed to store data in the ZIP file.

-Table B–1 specifies the requirements for package production, consumption, and editing in regard to particular top-level records or fields described in the ZIP Appnote.txt.
+Table B–1 specifies the requirements for package production, consumption, and editing in regard to particular top-level records or fields described in the ZIP Appnote.
 [Note: In this context, editing means in-place modification of individual records.
 A format specification can require editing applications to instead modify content in-memory and re-write all parts and relationships on each save in order to maintain more rigorous control of ZIP record usage. end note]

 Table B–1.
 Support for records